jedcrandall/jedcrandall.github.com/courses/cse365fall2021/hw2.md

 the filename does not contain the string "part1" for Homework 2.1 then it will be thrown out and not graded, and the same is true for "part2" and "part3" for Homeworks 2.2 and 2.3, respectively.

+## How to check your answers

+For any of the parts, if you answer all questions correctly then you should be able to match one of [these SHA-256 sums](hw2sha256s.txt).
+If you suspect an extra newline or something is messing up the hash, then try running [this script](makeuniform.sh) based on [this example](checkingsha256s.png).